 As radish plants die off, they return up to five tons of organic matter per acre, further improving the soil for the next crop.
 Fortunately, the leaves remaining on top that are killed by cold winter temperatures leave little physical residue, making ground preparation easy for the spring crop.
 “Biomass decomposes quickly and leaves the seedbed ready for planting, without the need to till or remove leftover residue,” says the USDA.

+The radish is a tremendous help when it comes to erosion and the deer food plot.
 Their deep-penetrating roots and fast growth also make radishes great cover crops for erosion control.
 They’re perfect for sites with moderate slopes to prevent runoff of fertilizers and herbicides that can harm waterways.
-They also prevent costly loss of topsoil and keep rain water on the plot.
+They also prevent costly loss of topsoil and keep rainwater on the plot.
 The USDA says, “These plants provide good protection against wind and water erosion, which can be particularly helpful for muck or sandy soils.”

 Planting forages that attract deer to your property and provide valuable nutrition for the animals is satisfying in itself.
-But when your food plot also has tremendous benefits to the soil, the waterways, the habitat, and future plantings on that site, it makes it particularly rewarding.
+But when your food plot also has tremendous benefits to the soil, the waterways, the habitat and future plantings on that site, it makes it particularly rewarding.
 I don’t know about you, but considering these double-barrel benefits and their long list of positives, I plan to make deer radishes a regular part of my food plot program every year.
-And maybe this season instead of my arrow finding an old, or a small-antlered buck dining on my radish plants, it will connect with a mature buck that also wears a B&C caliber rack.
+In so many ways, planting deer radishes in your food plot or as part of your crop rotations is a game changer.
+And maybe this season, instead of my arrow finding an old or a small-antlered buck dining on my radish plants, it will connect with a mature buck that also wears a B&C caliber rack.